suhren/pi-cluster/README.md

 1. Insert the SD card and wait!
 The setup might take some time.
 Keep an eye on your client list on your router or some other way of scanning your network and you should see that the new IP address of the PI should appear after some time.
 At this point it might still run some updates so wait for that to finish before connecting with SSH.
 1. Note: I kept getting the "Destination host unreachable" when attempting to ping the PI after installation.
 I actually had to restart my home router to make sure that the connection worked with the PI.
 I think the error might have been that the PI was connected to the 5GHz or perhaps the guest network instead of the main network.

+## Diagnostics

+Check temperature:

+    vcgencmd measure_temp

+Check if throttled:

+    vcgencmd get_throttled

 ## Setup

+This setup is based on [this video tutorial](https://www.youtube.com/watch?v=B2wAJ5FLOYw) by Jeremey LaCroix `LearnLinuxTV`.
+He also has a web site at jaylacroix.com.

 1. Insert the empty SD card in your main computer
 1. Flash image (Debian Buster Lite)